Common Cannabis Pests and How to Mind Them

 Spotting them is relatively easy since they leave shiny trails of transparent mucus.

-Broad mites (Polyphagotarsonemus latus) are a species of miniscule mites, too small to see with the naked eye, that damage many crops.
+Broad mites (Polyphagotarsonemus latus) and russet mites (Aculops species) are miniscule mites, too small to see with the naked eye, that damage many crops.
+They are often detected after a severe infestation has taken hold of the crop.

 Typical symptoms mimic herbicide damage.
 Leaves turn small, stunted, and they sometimes curl downward and inward.